Derwent Valley Villa

 Awards

-RIBA East Midlands Award 2022, RIBA East Midlands Client of the Year Award 2022, RIBA House of the Year Longlist 2022
+RIBA East Midlands Award 2022, RIBA East Midlands Client of the Year Award 2022, RIBA House of the Year Longlist 2022, Record House 2022

 The landscape strategy was just as important as the house itself.
 J&L Gibbons designed a 'wet woodland', with Betula, Cornus, Iris and Luxla, drawing the eye through the building through to the various pocket gardens.
 A small pond was constructed beneath the existing willow tree and linked via a rough sawn oak bridge, providing a shady and quiet space to sit, surrounded by the garden and overlooking the valley beyond.